An Ultimate Guide to 2025 DELF & DALF Exam

 DELF has four levels, each linked to a level on the CEFR.
 It comprises A1 and A2 (Beginner) and B1 and B2 (Intermediate).

-On the other hand, DALF comprises only two levels — C1 (Advanced) and C2 (Mastery).
+Conversely, DALF comprises only two levels: C1 (Advanced) and C2 (Mastery).

 DELF assesses general French ability for various purposes.
-At the same time, DALF focuses on advanced language skills and comprehension, typically meant for higher academic and professional goals.
+At the same time, DALF focuses on advanced language skills and comprehension, which are typically meant for higher academic and professional goals.

 Later, if you require advanced French for careers, research, immigration, etc., you can consider DALF C1 and C2.